pwafire/pwafire/README.md

 # pwafire
 Official Github Repo for Project PWA Fire

-### Manifest.json Guide - Do not copy this; Cooments will be taken us data in JSON
+### Manifest.json Guide - Do not copy this; Comments will be taken us data in JSON

 ```